 Are you struggling to pick up a foreign language?
-Looking for language learning methods and approaches?
+Are you Looking for language learning methods and approaches?
 What is the most adequate, most effective way to do it?
 It’s all here.
-Discover 10 best techniques and strategies that can help you immensely in your journey of language acquisition!
+Discover the TEN best techniques and strategies that can help you immensely in your journey of language acquisition!

 Languages are the essence of a person’s communication.
-And since a language is the medium for expressing your mindset with others and gives you a chance to think, analyse others’ thoughts, opinions and actions.
+And since a tongue is the medium for expressing your mindset with others and gives you a chance to think, analyze others’ thoughts, opinions, and actions.
 It is tough to survive without any language, so value it and study it thoroughly.

 Most people would agree on the absolute importance of learning a foreign language in today’s society.
 Thanks to growing language jobs and new career opportunities for language learners.
 Having at least one foreign language on your resume is a big plus.
-It means that you are more valuable to the employer because you can help with more customers, deal with more business contacts or help prepare more targeted sales and revenues.
+It means that you are more valuable to the employer.
+It is because you can help with more customers, deal with more business contacts, or help prepare more targeted sales and revenues.